chakeson/Reading-order/backend/README.md

 # TODO

+- findOneAndUpdate all must check if something was actually returned like else if (book)

-- Add login with Google or Twitter or Facebook.
+- Add login with Twitter or Facebook.

 - Consider storing 10 last IP address from user.